 SAVA completed the initial root cause analysis and determined the necessary goals and actions for the 2023 school year.
-In the 2024-25 school year, SAVA continue these actions based on ongoing data analysis and stakeholder feedback.
+Moving into the 2024-25 school year, SAVA will revise or continue these actions based on ongoing data analysis and stakeholder feedback.
 The collaboration with the CMO and the external service provider will ensure continuous monitoring, evaluation, and adjustment of the CSI plan to achieve sustained improvements in student outcomes.